foorschtbar/LoRaSmartMeter/README.md

 # LoRaSmartMeter

 This adapter reads an SML compatible electricity meter via IR interface and transmits the values via LoRaWAN to a database and a Grafana Dashboard.
 A LED indicates if a SML message was successfully decoded.
-After entering a PIN, the values can be displayed on the display and the status of the loRa transmission can be checked.
+After entering a PIN, the values can be displayed on the display and the status of the LoRa transmission can be checked.
 If the button is pressed for more than 10 seconds, WiFi is activated and the firmware can be updated OTA.

 The centerpiece is a [TTGO LoRa32 V1.0](https://s.click.aliexpress.com/e/_Dknm4wL) board.
 As IR reciver i use a [TCRT5000 Sensor Module](https://s.click.aliexpress.com/e/_Dk6yYZZ), where I removed the ceramic capacitor parallel to the phototransistor and replaced the resistor in the collector circuit of the phototransistor by one with 1KOhm (see [here](https://forum.iobroker.net/post/386478)).
+The potientiometer needs to be adjusted later, until the serial output of the SML messages is readable.

+Tested with the following meters:
+ - EasyMeter Q3A
+ - eBZ DD3 2R06 ETA SMZ1

-For use with my EasyMeter Q3A I have constructed a suitable housing.
-The case is here on [Printables.com](https://www.printables.com/model/276254-easymeter-q3a-lorawan-smartmeter).
+I constructed a case, which works for both meters.
+The case is designed to be printed on a 3D printer and can be found on  [Printables.com](https://www.printables.com/model/276254-easymeter-q3a-lorawan-smartmeter).

 ## Impressions
 ### Grafana Dashboard